Cea-Interviews/Disxt_Deliverable/README.md

 # Disxt_Deliverable

-Disxt_ Deliverable is a simple Rest API built using Mongodb, Express and Node that implements CRUD tasks on products as well as implements authentication and role-based authentication.
+Disxt_ Deliverable is a simple Rest API built using Mongodb, Express and Node that implements CRUD tasks on products as well as implements authentication and role-based authorization.

 ### NPM Scripts